 CPT Kidd is a distinguished, old widower who makes a living traveling to smaller towns and doing public readings from newspapers about world events.
 It’s a job that seemed to satisfy the wanderlust he felt upon the death of his wife.
 But his life is lacking some purpose until he is hired to take Johanna back to her aunt and uncle.
 Although he is originally wary of the feral girl, the two begin to form a bond despite lacking a common language or culture.
 This bond is made possible by the basic human decency both characters have.

 Adversity also helps build the bond between Johanna and CPT Kidd.
 Texas was wild and sometimes lawless in the 1870s.
 Traveling on a horse drawn wagon through unsettled countryside was physically challenging and made even worse by the raiding parties that would frequently attack travelers.
 Johanna and CPT Kidd faced and fought their share of bad guys and it brought them closer together.

 Thankfully, they also met some good people during their journey.
 And that’s why I really liked this book.
 To me, it was a story about human goodness.
 It was an example of how two strangers, far apart in age and not even speaking a common language, can be decent and caring to each other.
 It’s a great message!

-Okay, now I’d like to hear your opinions.
+Okay, now I’d like to hear your opinions about News of the World.
 If you’re having a hard getting started, try answering these questions (my responses are in parentheses):

 1. What connects Kidd to Johanna?
 Why does she seem to trust him so easily?
 (Children are often good judges of character.
 CPT Kidd had age and personal dignity on his side.
 I think both helped him come across as trustworthy. )